We’re all after a good night’s sleep – it’s not only good for our health and wellbeing, but our sanity too.

 Buy them an anti-snore pillow

-If the snorer in question is reluctant to sort their snores, switch their normal pillow for an anti-snore one.
+If the person in question is reluctant to sort out their snoring, switch their normal pillow for an anti-snore one.

 These pillows are designed to create the correct positioning of their head, supporting the neck and head to open up the airwaves.